rancher-sandbox/vscode-plugin-epinio/README.md

 After installing this extension, Please follow below steps.

-- Spin up a kubernetes cluster.
+Step 1: Spin up a kubernetes cluster.
 You can use `Rancher Desktop` (https://rancherdesktop.io/) to quickly spin up one.
-- Download `epinio` for your respective operating system and copy the binary to a folder on system path.
+Step 2: Download `epinio` from https://github.com/epinio/epinio/releases for your respective operating system.
+        Rename the file to `epinio` and copy the renamed binary to a folder on your system path.
-- From a terminal, run `epinio install`.
-- Run `epinio info` and `epinio config show` and make sure epinio is installed successfully.
+Step 3: From a terminal, run `epinio install`.
+Run `epinio info`, `epinio config show` to ensure epinio is installed successfully.

 ## How to use this extension

 - Push an application from source using the `+` button in the `apps` tree view toolbar.
-  The tree view also lists the applications pushed via CLI.
 - Right click on an application in the treeview to `Push`, `Open`, set `Env`, view `logs`, `Delete` etc.